The Sport of Cricket Explained with Pictures, Videos, and Plain English

 Notice: No, wide and dead balls are all illegal deliveries and the bowler has to bowl them again.
 In case of no and wide ball one run is awarded to the batting team.
 All three deliveries are decided and judged by the on-field umpires.

-The test cricket is the oldest form of the cricket.
+Test cricket is the oldest form of cricket.
 It is known as test cricket because it is the most difficult and testing form of cricket.
 The test match lasts for 5 days and consists of 4 innings.
 Each team bats twice during the match in successive turns.
-White kit and red ball is used by all the players in test cricket.
-One test match continues till all the four innings have been completed or when the final session of the fifth day completes.
-A day of test cricket consists of three different sessions each containing maximum 30 overs each.
+White kit and the red ball are used by all the players in test cricket.
+One test match continues till all four innings have been completed or when the final session of the fifth day completes.
+A day of test cricket consists of three different sessions each containing a maximum of 30 overs each.
 The number of overs in a session depends upon many factors including the weather conditions.
-So maximum 90 overs are bowled in a day totaling to 450 overs in a match, however usually the test matches can end up early if all four innings have been completed.
+So a maximum of 90 overs are bowled in a day total of 450 overs in a match, however, usually, the test matches can end up early if all four innings have been completed.
 If all four innings could not be completed within 5 days then the match ends in a draw.

-The one day International is most frequently played form of cricket.
-A one day match only consists of 100 overs, each team gets 50 overs to bat.
-If the team gets out before playing entire 50 overs than other team starts batting, so one team can play a maximum of 50 overs in a one day International game.
+The one-day International is the most frequently played form of cricket.
+A one-day match only consists of 100 overs, each team gets 50 overs to bat.
+If the team gets out before playing the entire 50 overs then the other team starts batting, so one team can play a maximum of 50 overs in a one-day international game.
 In ODI the players wear colored kits and a white ball is used.

 T20 is the shortest and most entertaining form of cricket.
 A T20 match (short for Twenty-Twenty) consists of only 40 overs.
-Each team bats for a maximum of 20 overs before other team starts its innings.
-Whole T20 match ends up in 3-4 hours time.
-As T20 games are mostly to please crowds therefore small boundary lines are used so that maximum number of runs could be scored.
+Each team bats for a maximum of 20 overs before the other team starts its innings.
+THE whole T20 match ends up in 3-4 hours' time.
+As T20 games are mostly to please crowds, therefore, small boundary lines are used so that the maximum number of runs could be scored.

-Here is the list of notable records in history of cricket.
+Here is the list of notable records in the history of cricket.